Robert Galbraith Heath: Schizophrenia studies

-Gay conversion therapy
+Gay conversion experiment

 Heath was experimenting in 1953 on inducing paroxysms through brain stimulation.
-During the course of his experiments in deep brain stimulation, Heath experimented with gay conversion therapy, and claimed to have successfully converted a homosexual patient, labeled in his 1972 paper as Patient B-19.
+During the course of his experiments in deep brain stimulation, Heath experimented with DBS as a means of facilitating arousal, claiming to have converted a homosexual patient to heterosexuality, labeled in his 1972 paper as Patient B-19.
+While the electrodes were attached they temporarily facilitated arousal to a female prostitute, but they did not change the patient's long term sexual interests.
 At the time, homosexuality was considered a psychiatric disorder under the DSM-II.

 The patient, who had been arrested for marijuana possession, was implanted with electrodes into the septal region (associated with feelings of pleasure), and many other parts of his brain.
 The septal electrodes were then stimulated while he was shown heterosexual pornographic material.
 The patient was later encouraged to have intercourse with a sex worker recruited for the study.
-As a result, Heath claimed the patient was successfully converted to heterosexuality.
+However, while the electrodes produced arousal temporarily, they did not change the patient's sexual attraction or nature.

 This research would be deemed unethical today for a variety of reasons.
 The patient was recruited for the study while under legal duress, and further implications for the patient's well-being, including indications that electrode stimulation was addictive, were not considered.
 In 1973, his ethical conduct during these studies was questioned by a subcommittee of the U.S. Senate.
 Heath's experiment was also criticized by Fred Mettler, who was previously his mentor.

+One of Heath's colleagues, John Goethe, disputes the framing of the use of DBS in this case.
+According to Goethe, "At least at the time I knew [B-19], it was less about whether he was homosexual or heterosexual.
+He was sort of asexual.
+He just wasn't that interested".
+Goethe argues B-19 approached Heath for help with his sexuality, rather than having it imposed on him in exchange for leniency over drugs charges, which was suggested by Bill Rushton.